 9130 ART II

+Grades 10-12

+Prerequisite(s): Art I

-Pre-requisite(s): Art I Credit: One
+Credit: One

-Students will continue the work began in Art I with a greater concentration on the dimensional.
+Students will continue the work begun in Art I with a greater concentration on the dimensional.
 Students in this course will be required to explore their individuality and concentrate on building self-confidence to make decisions.
 Students will continue exploring culture and history through the study of art history.